Crying baby? How to keep your cool

 - Keep it quiet.
 Hold your baby close to you, and quietly sing or talk to your baby.
 Repeat a calm word or phrase, such as, "You're OK."

 - Get moving.
-Weather permitting, put your baby in the stroller and take a brisk walk.
+Weather permitting, put your baby in the stroller and take a walk.
 You might even buckle the baby into his or her car seat and take a short drive.

 - Think rationally.
 Remind yourself that it's OK to be frustrated by your baby's crying, but getting angry isn't going to help.